“My days are packed but I thoroughly enjoy being a broadcaster, writer and professor in equal parts,” said Richey, 37.

 On weekends, he fills his schedule with speaking engagements.

 “I’m booked for the next year and a half with Sunday churches alone,” he said.

 A media career, he said, was accidental.

 Seven years ago, he was helping his father Nathaniel get into drug rehab when someone offered him to do a show on a small Dekalb AM radio station.
 He said his father encouraged him to do it.
 So he decided to just wing it.
 "I was really bad at it," he said.
 "The first time, the engineer had to come in and help me finish the show."

 Over 18 months, he used that time to hone his on-air personality with no pressure since virtually nobody was listening.
 (He had to convince friends to call in.)

 Jean Ross, news director at WAOK/WVEE, heard about him and called him five years ago to fill in for Derrick Boazman on WAOK, then Mo Ivory, then Lorraine Jacques-White.
+(Ross said Ivory recommended him because she knew his work with the Georgia Democratic Party.)
 He was a sub for a year, then was given a weekend show.
-In 2014, the station gave him Sidney Wood’s slot from 10 a.m. to 1 p.m.
+In 2014, the station replaced Sidney Wood with Richey from 10 a.m. to 1 p.m.